awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

   "Action": "kms:GenerateDataKey",
   "Resource": "*",
   "Condition": {
-    "StringEquals": {
+    ""ForAnyValue:StringEquals": {
       "kms:EncryptionContext:AppName": "ExampleApp"
     }
   }
 }
 ```

 To require more than one encryption context pair, you can include multiple instances of the `kms:EncryptionContext:` condition\.
-For example, the following example policy statement requires both of the following encryption context pairs\.
+For example, the following example policy statement uses the `ForAllValues` operator to require both of the following encryption context pairs \(and no others\)\.
 The order in which the pairs are specified does not matter\.
 + `"AppName": "ExampleApp"`
 + `"FilePath": "/var/opt/secrets/"`